nagakura688144-creator/Todolist-avalonia/README.md

 3.  **Dialog Ownership**: The `EditTodoDialog` required a reference to its parent window to display correctly as a modal dialog.
 This was fixed by passing a reference of the `MainWindow` to the `MainWindowViewModel` and using it when calling `dialog.ShowDialog(OwnerWindow)`.

-## Release
+## Git & Release

+- **Repository & branches**: The project is hosted on GitHub with a stable `main` branch and an experimental feature branch (for example, `feature/software-project-2-enhancements`) used for development and merges.
-A release page for version `v2.0.0` will be created on GitHub, containing installable packages for macOS and Windows.
+- **Releases**: A release page for version `v2.0.0` is planned on GitHub, containing installable packages for macOS and Windows.

 ## Credits and Acknowledgements